Green Cadres: Desertion

-During the war, the Austro-Hungarian Army saw increasing numbers of deserters.
+The Austro-Hungarian Army saw increasing numbers of deserters during the war.
 Most of them were conscripts from rural areas who escaped from barracks, left hospitals while recovering from wounds or illnesses, or never reported back to their units after leave.
 Most lived at home and only fled to nearby forests to evade arrest when a patrol approached.
 They would often be warned of approaching gendarmes by the rural civilian population, which generally supported and fed the deserters.
 Some of the deserters helped as farmworkers.
 In the first year of the war, 6,689 were apprehended by the authorities in the Hungarian half of the monarchy, and 26,251 more the following year.
 In 1916, the number reached 38,866, increasing to 81,605 in 1917.
 In the first three months of 1918, another 46,611 were arrested.
 The Austro-Hungarian Army deployed seven infantry divisions to the interior of the country to hunt down deserters, resulting in hundreds of armed clashes.

 In 1917, the deserters were first referred to as the Green Cadres by the authorities in Croatia-Slavonia – the crown land where Green Cadres were particularly numerous.
 In some instances, they were called the Green Brigades or the Green Guards.
 Western Slovakia and Galicia also saw large numbers.
 By September 1918, there were about 50,000 Green Cadres among the Croats, Serbs, and Bosniaks, with about 10,000 in Bosnia, and the rest in Croatia-Slavonia.
 Particular centres of Green Cadres activity were the Petrova Gora hills and the Fruška Gora mountains where 8,000 and 6,000 took refuge respectively.
 Other major centres were the Zrinska Gora, and Papuk mountains, as well as in Hrvatsko Zagorje near Varaždin, and at the estate of the Metropolitanate of Karlovci near the village of Dalj.
 There were about 10,000 Green Cadres in Galicia, 4,000 in western Slovakia, and 5,000 in Moravia (around Buchlov).
 A strong Green Cadres presence was also found in the Hungarian Bakony Mountains, Slovenian Trnovo Forest Plateau, Transylvania, as well as the Wechsel and Semmering Pass regions of Lower Austria.
 The Green Cadres kept weapons issued to them by the army – including some machine guns, explosives, and artillery.

 The Green Cadres had no centralised leadership or formal command structure, although some groups in Croatia-Slavonia had appointed leaders, and enforced rudimentary martial law.
 By the summer of 1918, their numbers grew as disgruntled peasants joined the ranks.
 They chose to join the Green Cadres as the armed groups became synonymous with rural rebelliousness.